mcci-catena/get-influxdb-data/README.md

 ## Introduction

 InfluxDB is a nice way to collect data from an IoT system using The Things Network or other LoRaWAN networks.
 Systems like the [docker-iot-dashboard](https://github.com/mcci-catena/docker-iot-dashboard) provide a simplified Node-RED, Influx, Graphana pipeline.
-Excel and G-Suite plugins are avialble for pulling data from Influx into a spreadsheet.
+Excel and G-Suite plugins are available for pulling data from Influx into a spreadsheet.

-However, the combination Graphana + InfluxDB is often inconvenient for processing data, becuase you have to work through Graphana.
+However, the combination Graphana + InfluxDB is often inconvenient for processing data, because you have to work through Graphana.
 Not only is there minimal automation in the UI,Graphana pre-processes the data for display -- what you get is the graph data, not the original data.

-Sometimes you need a scriptable method for getting data into a file, so you cna process it yourself to get reports or extract information in ways that Graphana can't.
+Sometimes you need a scriptable method for getting data into a file, so you can process it yourself to get reports or extract information in ways that Graphana can't.
 This script can sit at the head of your data pipeline, pulling the primary data from InfluxDB for further processing by your other scripts.

 This script is not very general purpose.
-Advance programmers may find that a full Python API library is more convenient and flexible, and it doesn't requrie that you fire up Python program just to get your data.
+Advance programmers may find that a full Python API library is more convenient and flexible, and it doesn't require that you fire up Python program just to get your data.
 You can get your data, then do your Python magic on the local copy.

 ## Some practical details